 - 3. The company may also indicate whether it has voluntarily adopted other codes of conduct or good practice, be they international, sector-related or of some other kind.
-If it has, the code in question and the date on which it was adopted should be identified. - -With regard to Section A.1 of this report it should be underscored that: - i) Both the share capital and the number of shares of the Company have been amended in 2015, on the occasion of the following transactions: - a) Share capital reduction
+If it has, the code in question and the date on which it was adopted should be identified. - With regard to Section A.2 of this report it should be underscored that: - i) The significant holdings indicated in section A.2 of this Report are in accordance with the information published on the CNMV's website at 31 December 2016 and, in some cases, the information provided by the CNMV Shareholders to the Company.